 Though most scream for joy when a check from the Internal Revenue Service (IRS) arrives after doing their taxes, you shouldn’t if you get a refund.
 That’s because you could be losing out on even more money.
 Consider adjusting your withholding so that more cash falls into your pocket each time you get paid.
 That way, you can invest that money earlier and make it work for you, rather than letting it collect dust on Uncle Sam’s shelves.

 There are many reasons workers across America pay more than they need to on taxes via paycheck withholding.
 The most obvious is that they don’t want to write a check to the government during tax filing season for having not payed enough over the previous year.
 Secondly, paying too much, and subsequently getting a refund the next year, becomes a sort of forced savings, as many Americans don’t trust themselves to be disciplined.
 While withholding too much on each paycheck has good intentions, it carries very little financial benefit — unless you would waste that extra money.

 A refund is the government saying you gave too much, and returning the money.
 You earn no interest.
 If you factor in inflation, you’re actually losing money on this loan.
-Consider this: $1,000 in 2012 equates to $1,014.65 for 2013.
-Thus, if you received a $2,000 refund in 2013, you’re actually losing nearly $30 in spending power for that next year.
+Consider this: $1,000 in 2012 equated to $1,014.65 for 2013, the very next year.
+Thus, if you received a $2,000 refund in 2013, you actually lost nearly $30 in spending power for that next year.
 Additionally, that $2,000 could have been used throughout the year to improve your financial situation via investment, debt repayment or other activities.

 Advertising Disclaimer: Simple.
 Thrifty.
 Living. does receive compensation for some of the services that we recommend, although we only recommend services that we truly believe are the best.